System Design Space

 Fine-grained AuthZ

-RBAC/ABAC, tenant-scoped permissions, policy engines, and deny-by-default in gateways and services.
+Authentication says who; authorization decides what they may touch: RBAC/ABAC, tenant-scoped permissions, policy engines, and deny-by-default — in the gateway and in every service.

 Input/Schema validation